 Other Things To Do at Waterfall Junction at Riverbanks Zoo Garden

-Also found within Waterfall Junction is a large treehouse, playhouses, and a small, hidden playground.
-The treehouse is 2 stories tall and gives great views of nature all around.
+Also found within Waterfall Junction are giant tree houses, playhouses, and a small, hidden playground.
+The tree house is 2 stories tall and gives great views of nature all around.
 The playhouses are situated right off of the green space and are great areas for the imagination to flow freely.

 To find the playground you will have to go to the toddler area and head left into what looks like a little grassy area.
 There is a wooden play structure with climbing ropes and a tunnel slide that can be found here.
 I like this area because it is a bit quieter than the other attractions and is a nice place to go for a bit of a break and reset if needed.